There are various ways of going about this, but I think I'll take an easy way out. By dividing through by the cosine, I'll get a tangent:

 x = (180n)° ± 30°, (180n)° + 45° for all integers n

-When nothing works, sometimes it helps to put everything in terms of sine and cosine.
+When nothing looks like it's going to work, sometimes it helps to put everything in terms of sine and cosine.
 That process, applied to this equation, gives me:

 That's not a whole lot better... but the first two terms share a common factor of 2.
 If I convert the last term to a common denominator with the third term, what will that give me?